 Admins/Developers don't need to modify the global sql mode for running TYPO3 :)

-#1 Updated by Markus Blaschke about 4 years ago
+#1 Updated by Markus Blaschke over 4 years ago

 For more informations see

-#4 Updated by Markus Blaschke about 4 years ago
+#4 Updated by Markus Blaschke over 4 years ago

 I know that it can be done with setDbInit but most devs don't know this MySQL feature.